 In addition to a general commitment to improving sustainability that is assessed qualitatively, our company bonus scheme calculations include consideration of customer satisfaction collected via a series of customer feedback questionnaires aimed at all customers which includes questions about how well Unite Students helps our customers live in a sustainable manner.

 Our Sustainability Engagement Coordinator (part of our Energy & Environment Team) leads the Sustainable Behaviour Team and is accountable to our Group Energy and Environment Manager for development and running of our customers and staff focused sustainability engagement campaign that seeks to drive meaningful behavioral change and help our customers and staff adopt lasting responsible and sustainable living habits.
 Improvements in climate change performance are incentivised via personal annual objectives set at the start of the year, which are linked to the achievement of this outcome, and which also directly influence Bonus payments.

-Who is entitled to benefit from these incentives?
 Chief Financial Officer (CFO)